What is Photoderm?

 Why Are Multiple Treatments Necessary?

-By dividing the program into several treatments, the procedure provides gradual improvement with very low risk.
-There is also very little and often no ‘down time’ compared with the recovery time needed after other types of laser treatments.
-PhotoDerm is a light treatment and not a laser.
+The procedure provides gradual improvement with very low risk because is divided into several treatments.
+The is very little to no “down time” compared to the recovery period needed after other types of lasers.
+This is because PhotoDerm is a light treatment and not a laser.

 How Long Will the Results Last?

-After completing the recommended treatment course we find that for prominent veins and pigments the results are often permanent – provided you maintain a program of skin care that protects from UV exposure.
-The more subtle rejuvenating results are very long lasting, however, anyone wishing to obtain the optimum result longer term may wish to have 1 or 2 PhotoDerm treatments each year.
+The results are often permanent for prominent veins and pigments after completing the recommended treatment course.
+This is assuming you maintain a regular program of skin care products to protect your skin from UV exposure.
+The more subtle rejuvenating results are very long lasting.
+However, if you wish to retain the results long term, you may want to have 1 or 2 PhotoDerm treatments each year.

 What Does a PhotoDerm Treatment Feel Like?